ruslan-sazonov/revolver-orchestrator-mcp/README.md

-# AI Planning System with Gemini CLI Integration
+# AI Planning System for the Claude Code

 A comprehensive AI planning system that integrates Google's Gemini CLI as a planning backend with Claude Code for implementation.
 Features automatic plan-then-execute workflows, persistent context management, and seamless MCP integration.